cosmicjs/cosmicapp-slide-deck/README.md

 Go to http://localhost:3000

 ## Connect to your bucket
-[Sign up for Cosmic JS](https://cosmicjs.com) to install this app and edit the content.
-Then connect to your Cosmic JS bucket.
+[Sign up for Cosmic JS](https://cosmicjs.com), then install this app (localted in Bucket > Settings > Apps).
 After setup, you can configure all layout, content and animations within your Cosmic JS dashboard.
 ```
 COSMIC_BUCKET=your-bucket-slug npm start
 ```